25 – 26th March 2026, 2 day training live online via WebEx

 Practitioners and clinicians are often required to assess risk and to formulate plans to reduce or manage the risk of sexual offending that an individual may present.
 For example, sexual risk assessment may be crucial to pre-sentence reports, parole assessments, community management plans such as MAPPA or community mental health teams, in-patient services managing restricted patients, tribunal reports – the list is endless!

 This two-day training event focuses on the Risk for Sexual Violence Protocol version 2 (RSVPv2; Hart et al., 2022).
 The RSVPv2 is a sex offender risk assessment tool that follows the structured professional judgement approach to the assessment and management of sexual violence risk.
 This structured professional judgement approach is similar in nature to that taken by the popular HCR-20v3.
 The RSVPv2 guides the assessor in considering information, identifying risk factors that are present and relevant, formulating risk, generating potential future risk scenarios and creating appropriate risk management plans.
-The SVR-20 version 2 (2017) is a similar tool, and the training will provide an overview of this tool so that participants feel confident in applying both tools (only RSVPv2 manual will be provided and delegates can be signposted to where they can purchase the SVR-20v2 manual).
+The SVR-20 version 2 (2017) is a similar but less comprehensive tool, and the training will provide an overview of this tool so that participants feel confident in applying either tool (only RSVPv2 manual will be provided and delegates can be signposted to where they can purchase the SVR-20v2 manual).

 It is widely accepted in forensic risk assessment that structured professional judgement performs better than clinical judgement alone, and appropriate training is the key to thorough and defensible assessment.